What Are The Chances Kaia Gerber Got Pete Davidson A Confetti Cake For His Birthday?

 Now, there’s no confirmation that these mystery items were explicitly for Davidson.
 I mean anyone who has been to Magnolia Bakery knows how good that banana pudding is, so she could have just been craving some.
 And their cakes are divine.
 But given that Davidson’s birthday was also on Saturday, it’s pretty unlikely that she just so happened to pick up a birthday cake for no reason at all.
 And given his love of cotton candy, sweets seem like the perfect gift for him.

-Gerber and Davidson have been spending a lot of time together over the past few weeks, sparking romance rumors.
+Gerber and Davidson have been spending a lot of time together over the past few weeks, sparking romance rumours.
 The two reportedly met back in June at the Alexander Wang show and began hanging out more in October after Davidson and Margaret Qualley called it quits.
-Gerber further fueled rumors when she was spotted wearing a necklace featuring the letter “P.”
+Gerber further fueled rumours when she was spotted wearing a necklace featuring the letter “P.”

 Back in September, Gerber discussed her love life with British Vogue, saying that when she’s working she doesn’t even “have the energy to even flirt with anyone.”
 Oh, how things have changed in just a month’s time.